High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: High-order accurate schemes

 SUCI2 is optimal with respect to spectral properties since some existing two-sub-step methods, such as the $ \rhoinf $-Bathe \cite{nohBatheTime2019} algorithm, correspond to it when embedding identical effective stiffness matrices within two sub-steps.
-When achieving a full range of controllable numerical dissipation, only second-order accuracy is obtained for SUCI2.
-For the composite $ s $-sub-step scheme (\ref{eq:nsubstep}), more sub-steps are generally necessary to achieve higher-order accuracy, dissipation control, and unconditional stability.
-The composite $ s $-sub-step schemes with $ 2\le s\le 6 $ will be developed in the following.
+When achieving a full range of controllable numerical dissipation, the second-order accuracy is only obtained for SUCI2.
+For the proposed $ s $-sub-step method (\ref{eq:nsubstep}), more sub-steps are generally necessary to achieve higher-order accuracy, dissipation control, and unconditional stability.
+The $ s $-sub-step schemes with $ 2\le s\le 6 $ will be developed in the following.
 It should be pointed out that the sub-step splitting ratios $ \gamma_i~(i=2,~\cdots,~s-1) $ are not pre-assumed to satisfy the relations $ \gamma_i=i\cdot\gamma_1 $, so the derivations below are general so that the expressions of $ a_{ij} $ are a little complicated for the five- and six-sub-step implicit members.